steadywool/fedora-playbook/README.md

 ## Structure

-Variables are present in the `group_vars` & `roles/ROLE_NAME/defaults` directories.
+Variables are present in the `ansible/group_vars` & `ansible/roles/ROLE_NAME/defaults` directories.
 You can edit them to customize your installation.

-Dotfiles are located in the `/files/dotfiles` directories of each roles.
+Dotfiles are located in the [`/files/dotfiles`](ansible/roles/03-users/files/dotfiles) directory of the user role.

 Here is the partitioning I use: